fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angular-in-fusiontime.md

 | 06-Feb-11 | 4667  |
 | 07-Feb-11 | 1064  |

-FusionTime accepts a [DataTable](/fusiontime/fusiontime-data-engine/overview#what-is-a-datatable-) as it's data source. `DataTable`, is a part of [`DataStore`](/fusiontime/fusiontime-data-engine/overview#what-is-datastore-), is the tabular representation of data.
+FusionTime accepts a [DataTable](/fusiontime/fusiontime-data-engine/overview#what-is-a-datatable-) as it's data source. `DataTable`, is a part of [`DataStore`](/fusiontime/fusiontime-data-engine/overview#what-is-datastore-), which is the tabular representation of data.
 To create the `DataTable`, you need to provide the following:

 * `schema` - which defines the properties of the columns.
 * `data` - values of each row and column of the DataTable